bingoohuang/diamond-miner/README.md

 db.poolPreparedStatements=true
 ```

-If you have the different mysql ip, user or passoword, you can have two way to change your connection info:
+If you have the different mysql ip, user or passoword, you can have several ways to change your connection info:

-+ place a diamond-jdbc.properties in your current directory(same directory with diamond-server-0.0.1.war)
++ put a diamond-jdbc.properties in your current directory(same directory with diamond-server-0.0.X.war).
-+ update WEB-INF/classes/diamond-jdbc.properties in diamond-server-0.0.1.war.
++ update WEB-INF/classes/diamond-jdbc.properties in diamond-server-0.0.X.war.
++ put a diamond-jdbc.properties in ~/.diamond-server/。

 After you setup diamond-server successfully, you can open [http://localhost:17002/diamond-server](http://localhost:17002/diamond-server) to login in diamond-server console.
 The default username and password is admin/admin.

 ## Try to use diamond-client
 + Setup connection info for client
-    * Create diamond-client.properties on the classpath root.
+    * Create diamond-client.properties in the classpath root or in ~/.diamond-client/.
     * Add one line to diamond-client.properties

 ```